 Adopting a FAIR (Findable, Accessible, Interoperable, Reusable) approach and developing and using internationally recognized standards, OGS is in fact a reference point for data accessibility at an international level.
 These activities are stored and presented in two main web portals that OGS manages:

 - The Antarctic Seismic data Library System, a hub for all the seismic data acquired by all research institutions in Antarctica.
-This initiative and portal hosts more than 350.000 Km of seismic lines.
+This initiative and portal hosts more than 350.000 kilometers of seismic lines.

 All the systems managed by OGS (geophysical data distribution infrastructure of the GEO section) are fully interoperable with major data sharing initiatives at National and International level (SeaDataNet, EMODnet, NADC and similar) and are compliant with principal data and metadata standards.